 Research

-My primary research centers on morally-relevant judgments, traits, and behaviors.
+My primary research centers on morally-relevant traits, judgments, and behaviors.
 Much of my current research can be loosely grouped under three questions.
-I apply a variety of approaches to these topics, including experimental and correlational studies, secondary data analysis (including meta-analysis and integrative data analysis), use of novel and existing survey data, and biological analyses.
+I apply a variety of approaches to these topics, including experimental and correlational studies, and secondary data analysis (including meta-analysis and integrative data analysis).

 My dissertation focused on the perceptual consequences of dilemma judgments, that is, on the social inferences people make when others make dilemma decisions.
 In this work, I tested whether lay people have accurate expectations of how religious people and atheists respond to dilemmas (they do), how this might color perceptions of religious and nonreligious people who make dilemma judgments (religious people who violate expectations are seen as incompetent, opposite the usual pattern), and whether it depends on how religious the participant is (probably not).